-Overcutting begins on the top side of the log with the bottom of the saw against the log.
-When overcutting use light downward pressure.
+Overcutting begins on the top side of the log with the saw against the log.
+When overcut-ting use light downward pressure.

 Undercutting involves cutting on the underside of the log with top of saw against the log.
 When undercutting use light upward pressure.
 Hold saw firmly and maintain control.
 The saw will tend to push back toward you.